RaySxySun/Examples/notes/doc/en.md

     - I'm not very good at hacking but I'll give it my best
     - If you discovered Netty this way, as many have, your next steps were probably to browse the site, download the code, peruse the Javadocs and a few blogs, and start hacking.

+---

+- make it far from ideal: 离理想的还差很远
+    - the resources needed to support 100,000 or more simultaneous connections make it far from ideal.